 In our Facebook group “Paying For College 101,” many parents have discussed “red flags,” or warning signs, to watch for when researching colleges and definitely to know before your student calls a campus home.

 Why a visit?
-Taking a tour of any college that your student is critical.
-While a campus tour seems like it would be a lovely experience that is sometimes far from the case.
+Taking a college campus tour of any school that your student is interested in can be critical.
+While a tour seems like it would be a lovely experience that is sometimes far from the case.